-Citation with stable link: Philip A. Harland, 'A second highly probable thing about the historical Jesus: Immersion by John the Baptizer,' Last modified June 8, 2022, http://philipharland.com/Blog/?p=349.
+Citation with stable link: Philip A. Harland, 'A second highly probable thing about the historical Jesus: Immersion by John the Baptizer,' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, https://philipharland.com/Blog/?p=349.

 My previous discussion of Tacitus and Josephus concluded with the observation that the execution of Jesus under the Roman prefect Pontius Pilate is one of the most secure things we can know about the peasant from Nazareth with a high degree of probability using modern historical methods.
 This is because reference to the execution is attested in multiple, independent sources (criterion of multiple, independent attestation), including sources which refer to Jesus only incidentally, as an aside.
 Historical methods are limited in what they can reveal to us, particularly in the case of ancient history and especially in the case of studying an obscure Galilean villager who lived two thousand years ago (our knowledge of Galilee is quite limited, let alone our knowledge of an individual living there).
 When historical approaches can reveal something to us, it is only with certain levels of likelihood or probability, not certainty or “truth.”
 So cases of “high probability” that x or y happened are the best you can get in doing history (in the modern sense).

 (Joachim Patenier, The Baptism of Christ [1515; Kunsthistorisches Museum, Vienna])